-If you are new to fermented vegetables having a live probiotic culture can ensure that you have the right lacto-bacteria to colonize your fermented vegetables each and every time.
+If you are new to fermented vegetables having a live probiotic culture can ensure that you have the right Lacto-bacteria to colonize your fermented vegetables each and every time.
 Here are 6 ways you can get the right live culture for your fermented vegetables.

 Do you need a live culture to begin your vegetable ferments as you do for yogurt, kefir, and other dairy ferments?

 Not necessarily.
 The Lacto-bacteria is already present on the skin of many vegetables like cabbage and kale.
 If you have a probiotic-rich kitchen that has seen many successful ferments already you may not need any additional help to get the right bacteria in your ferment.
 It will already be present in the air of your home.